 Future Workforce training program

 Regenerative therapies is a highly specialised field using cutting-edge technology with increasing demands for a highly-skilled workforce across the entire value chain.
-The SMART CRC will deliver an Education & Training (E&T) program to facilitate skills development.
+The SMART CRC will deliver an education and training program to facilitate skills development.

 The SMART CRC Future workforce training program will be multi-faceted and strategic, developing: